-The window of opportunity approach seeks to determine the cost, timing, and performance specification of a new technology to find out if it can be useful to pursue development.
-While the discovery-driven planning approach funds a portion of the project and determines if the critical assumptions of the project come out to be true.
+The window of opportunity approach seeks to determine the cost, timing, and performance specification of a new technology in order to determine whether it can be useful to pursue development, while the discovery-driven planning approach funds a portion of the project and determines if the critical assumptions of the project come out to be true.
 The analysis of these results allows the team to identify flaws in its strategies and make necessary changes before heavy rework has to be done, thus increasing costs and time.
-The discovery-driven approach is often used in multiple phases of the project development to keep the project on track and under control.
+The discovery-driven approach is often used in multiple phases of project development to keep the project on track and under control.